Kylin9511/CodewordMimicFeedback/README.md

 ## Key Results Reproduction

-The key results reported in Table IV of the paper are presented as follows.
+The key results reported in Table I of the paper are presented as follows.

 Compression Ratio | Methods | Scenario | NMSE | Params | Checkpoints Path
 :--: | :-- | :--: | --: | :--: | :--